PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 ```

 ## Testing models and migrations
+As we create an example test, we're going to follow some of the basics of test-driven-development (TDD) here.
+Whether or not you practice TDD in your normal workflow, explaining the steps here helps expose possible problems you might encounter along the way, thus making your own troubleshooting simpler.
+Let's get started:

 ### Writing a unit test
 Now that we’ve got **PHPunit** set up, let’s create a unit test for our Post model in the `tests/Unit` directory called `PostTest.php`.
-Ideally we would write a test that verifies a `Post` has a title:
+Let's write a test that verifies a `Post` has a title:

 ```php
 // 'tests/Unit/PostTest.php'